HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/scriptapps/site_integration/import_export_site/index.md

 - How to export parts of a DX Site
 - How to import parts of a DX Site from exported files
 - What to look out for when exporting and deploying DX sites
+- How to export and import DAM assets between environments

 ## Reference Site